chipsalliance/dromajo/readme.txt

 - The libraries libcurl, OpenSSL and SDL should be installed.
 On a Fedora system you can do it with:

-  sudo yum install openssl-devel libcurl-devel SDL-devel
+  sudo dnf install openssl-devel libcurl-devel SDL-devel

   It is possible to compile the programs without these libraries by commenting CONFIG_FS_NET and/or CONFIG_SDL in the Makefile.